michael-steinert-repository/KubernetesEssentials/README.md

 - The Controller Manager is a Daemon that manages the Control Loop
 - It watches the current State of the API Server for Changes that does not match the Desire State
 - It is a Controller of Controllers
-  - **Node Controller**: When the current State does not match the Desire State then the Node Controller reacts to those Changes and establishes the Desire State
+  - **Node Controller**: If the current State does not match the desired State, the Node Controller responds to these Changes and establishes the desired State
   - **ReplicaSet**: The ReplicaSet (Controller) is responsible to ensure that the correct Number of Pods are running
   - **Endpoint**: The Endpoint (Controller) assigns Pods to Services
   - **Namespace**, **Services Accounts**, etc.